 Life changed dramatically for Donatella on the 15th of July 1997.
-It was on that day that her beloved brother Gianni was tragically gunned down outside his mansion in Miami, Florida by a suspected serial killer named Andrew Cunanan.
+It was on that day that her beloved brother Gianni was tragically gunned down outside his mansion in Miami, Florida.
+He was shot by a suspected serial killer named Andrew Cunanan.
 After the death of Gianni Versace, Cunanan turned the gun on himself; no clear motive for the killing was ever established.
 A grief-stricken Donatella Versace ushered the Versace family to a secluded resort in the Caribbean so that they could mourn privately.
 Gianni’s death led to the cancellation of Versace’s Spring-Summer ’98 Collection, and a halt to all the company’s operations.

 After the loss, she stood up and carried the Versace legacy